WZHR: WZHR

 In 1994, Zephyr Broadcasting, Inc., owner of WDCF, acquired WPAS for $200,000.
 The call letters were changed to WZHR on October 1, 1994, to symbolize the end of the bitter rivalry between the two outlets.

-Wagenvoord Advertising Company, owner of WTAN (1340 AM) in Clearwater, acquired WDCF and WZHR in separate transactions in early 2002.
-The three stations began sharing programming, giving all three outlets a larger combined coverage area.
-The stations programmed a brokered talk format where hosts paid the station for their time on the air and could sell their own commercials.
+Wagenvoord Advertising Company, owner of WTAN (1340 AM) in Clearwater, acquired WDCF and WZHR in separate transactions in early 2002; the three stations began sharing programming, giving the three outlets a larger combined coverage area.
+The stations programmed a brokered talk format.
 Dave Wagenvoord, owner of the group, died in 2014.

 Effective May 12, 2023, Wagenvoord Advertising Group sold WZHR and translator W282CC to Ferris Waller's Walco Enterprises, Inc. for $150,000.
-WZHR and W282CC joined the owner's "Boss Hogg" Radio Network.
+WZHR and W282CC joined Waller's "Boss Hogg" Radio Network.